NON-TRADITIONAL WEDDING AND ELOPEMENT PHOTOGRAPHER ✶ CO, IL, FL, INFINITY & BEYOND

 MENU

-Also keep in mind, if you’re looking for more of an intimate wedding option, most of these venues will accommodate a smaller event under 50 guests, too.
+Also keep in mind, if you’re looking for more of an intimate wedding option, most of these venues will accommodate a smaller event under 50 guests, too, or I have a guide for small wedding venues in Colorado, too!
 Need non-traditional elopement locations?
 Good news, I have a guide for that, too.

 Most folks come to Colorado looking for a mountain wedding venue, but I’ll be honest–some of these can lean a bit too rustic, and a little too honky-tonk (I get it, we’re in the wild west) for most of my clients.
 For that reason, I’ve compiled this list of Denver-area venues that are a bit more industrial, a bit more out-of-the-box, and have a more modern feel than what you might get in the mountains.
 These are also great options for local folks, and for anyone who is coming from out of state (because let’s face it, most of my couples are), it’s a great option to be close to the airport for your guests, and have the best selection of vendors without having to pay a hefty travel fee.
 The best part is, if you stay for a week or so, you can also adventure into the mountains later, but you don’t necessarily have to have a mountain wedding venue for a unique space.